haoran-ni/CubeSTM/README.md

 ```
 ![](./data/canvas_plot_stm.png)

-Note that there are no required parameters for the functions `plot_canvas()` and `plot_cell()`.
+Note that there are no required parameters for the functions `plot()` and `plot_cell()`.
 However, by tunning the parameters one can create an image close to the experimental one.